RenderKit/ospray-studio/docs/api.md

 committing, and rendering is handled by *visitors*, which traverse the graph, performing various actions based on nodes visited.

-The general SG design is to build the scene heirarchy with nodes, then traverse the SG with visitors.
+The general SG design is to build the scene hierarchy with nodes, then traverse the SG with visitors.

 #### Nodes